nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 #### 3.3.2 Deleting Stocks: `delete  stock`

 This removes a stock from the inventory, including any references to loaned out stock.
-  Format: delete stock <Stock Code>
+  Format: `delete stock <Stock Code>`

 #### 3.3.3 Editing Stock: `edit  stock`

 This directly modifies the value of a property stock.
 You may modify as many properties as you wish in one command.

 Keywords to modify each property:

--

 - stockcode

 - description